feng1368003611/learngit/README.md

-hello,this is my first explore of git and git hub. i'm really happy!
+hello,this is my first explore of git and github. i'm really happy!